msoe-sisyphus-sd/msoe-sis-wiki/Architecture/First-Pass-Architecture-Draft.md

 ## Role of Siscloud

-Siscloud is, very simply, a boring old web app.
+Siscloud is, very simply, a vanilla web app.
 It presents itself on port 3001 of the raspberry pi in both development and `sisbot` environments.
 For porting to mobile, a cordova project is used, but at least right now we don't need to worry too much about this.

 ### Flow of siscloud
 sisproxy -> siscloud/server.js - which returns index.html to the user.